Andie-Squirrel/Auto-Local-GPT/README.md

 5. Improve prompts
 6. Remove external API support (this is meant to be a completely self-contained agent)
 7. Add support for [Open Assistent](https://github.com/LAION-AI/Open-Assistant) models

+## History

+Auto-Local-GPT is a fork of [rhohndorf/Auto-Llama-cpp](https://github.com/rhohndorf/Auto-Llama-cpp), which is a fork of [Significant-Gravitas/Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT).